UX and UI Testing: How to Make Them Work in Your Favor

 The checklist for testing UX of a software product should be created specifically for the product and only after careful exploration of its visual elements and the functionality they’re linked to.
 Still, there are certain things that are present in nearly every software product, which allows QA engineers to create universally applicable checklists that can be modified when needed.
 Here are some of the most important parameters you should check while performing UX tests:

-• Navigation – throughout the site, as well as through the sub-modules including several pages (for example, Blog)
+• Navigation – throughout the site, as well as through the sub-modules, including several pages (for example, Blog)

 • Header